Social and Health Psychology Requirements

 This paper reports empirical research in a form suitable for submission to a refereed journal.
 The paper requires approval by two members of the Area faculty (normally, the Advisor and one other Area faculty member).
-A final copy of the paper should be submitted to the Psychology Graduate Office by the end of Spring semester of the second year.
+A final copy of the approved paper should be submitted to the Psychology Graduate Office by July 1st of the second year.

 The Specialties Paper has the potential to address multiple educational goals, including the following: (1) Evaluation of whether the student is ready to advance to candidacy; (2) Fostering breadth of scholarship; (3) Demonstrating independent research skills; and (4) Obtaining a publication.

 According to the Graduate School Bulletin (see p.
 45), “The purpose of the [Specialties Paper] is to ascertain the breadth and depth of the student’s performance and to appraise readiness to undertake significant original investigation…” The examining committee is approved by the Psychology Graduate Director and the Dean of the Graduate School on recommendation of the student’s advisor and the Area Head.
 It [the committee] must include at least two faculty from the Social and Health Area and must include one or more members from outside the Social and Health Area.
 At least one member must be a within-department other-area faculty member.